Does the institution have one or more priest chaplains on campus for the Sacraments and spiritual direction? (Yes/No)

 On average, about what percentage of undergraduate students attend Sunday Mass (including the Saturday vigil Mass) during the academic year?

 Undergraduate students attend Sunday Mass at the Holy Rosary Parish Church or in their home parishes.

 Does your institution offer daily Mass to students?
 (Yes/No)

 On average, about how many undergraduate students attend daily Mass during the academic year?

 Does your institution offer the Extraordinary Form of the Mass to students?
 (Yes/No – if yes, when and how often?)

 Please list the schedule of Masses, noting the following for each Mass: the day and time, the Form or Rite of the Mass, and the style of music, if any (chant, traditional, contemporary, etc.):

-(Daily Eucharistic celebration is attended by students from the assigned classes coming from the Basic Education Department and the Schools and Colleges together with the employees.
+(Daily Eucharistic celebration is attended by students from the assigned classes coming from the Basic Education Department and the Schools and Colleges together with the employees.)

-Ten (10) First Friday Masses for the Sacred Heart devotion is given to the whole community (eight shifts for the Basic Education students and two shifts for the college students).
+Ten (10) First Friday Masses for the Sacred Heart devotion are given to the whole community (eight shifts for the Basic Education students and two shifts for the college students).